semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart.md

 @## Chart widget anatomy

-In our interfaces, data is usually placed in [Card](/components/card/), which consists of:
+In our interfaces, data is usually placed in [Card](/components/card/), which consists of the following:

 ![widget-scheme](static/widget-paddings.png)